binhnguyennus/awesome-scalability/README.md

-# High Scalability, High Availability, High Stability, High Performance, and High Intelligence Back-end Designs
+# High Scalability, High Availability, High Stability, High Performance, and High Intelligence System Design Patterns

 An updated and curated list of selected readings to illustrate best practices in building High Scalability, High Availability, High Stability, High Performance, and High Intelligence back-end systems.
 Concepts are explained in the articles of prominent engineers and credible references.
 Case studies are taken from battle-tested systems that serve millions to billions of users.